januka36/dataviz-flights/README.md

 <h5>Screenshots of output tables have included in the below table with corresponding python code.</h5>
 <span></span>

-<h4>1) Visualizing bar plot of 'Source' column (port of departure) with number of flights from each source in the flights datframe (lets's say df) </h4>
+<h4>1) Visualizing bar plot of 'Source' column (port of departure) with number of flights from each source in the flights datframe (lets's say df).</h4>

 ```python
 sb.countplot(data = flights, x= 'Source')